LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/11-Reducing-Epsilon-NFA-to-NFA.md

 end
 ```

 The key to reducing epsilon transitions is by treating all the states in an epsilon closure as a single state.
 This means collecting all the transitions of each state in the closure and creating a new state that contains all of those transitions.
+It also means that if any of the states in the closure are a success state, the new state should be a success state also.

 The algorithm for reducing the epsilons of a state is as follows:
 1. Collect the states of the epsilon closure.
 2. Collect the transitions of all states within the closure.
 3. Remove any epsilon transitions from the state.
 4. Replace the transitions of the state with the closure transitions.
+5. If any state in the closure is a success state, make the state a success state.
-5. Recur on connected states.
+6. Recur on connected states.

 In the previous example, reducing the epsilons of state 1 would mean collecting the transitions of all the states in the closure of state 1, which is `{1, 2, 3}`.
 There are two transitions in that closure:
  1. `(2) --e--> (5)`